aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/4-export-import-services/index.en.md

 ![app4-routes-weighted.png](/static/images/6-network-security/2-vpc-lattice-service-access/app4-routes-weighted.png)

-In the Routing section you can see that we have now 2 targetgroups for the service:
+In the Routing section you can see that we have now 2 target groups for the service:
-- the app4-v1 targetgroup is from the local kubernetes service (in EKS cluster 1)
+- the app4-v1 target group is from the local kubernetes service (in EKS cluster 1)
-- the app4-v2 targetgroup is from the serviceImport, referencing the remote Kubernetes service (in EKS cluster 2)
+- the app4-v2 target group is from the serviceImport, referencing the remote Kubernetes service (in EKS cluster 2)

 Note also the Access configuration with IAM policy.